daormar/debasher/doc/design_doc_resident.md

 {"type": "HELLO", "payload": {}}
 ```

+## Fields of each type

 - `DATA.seq`: the sender's per-channel sequence number (G5 in the Contract,
   see "Input log"), absent when the sender does not number what it sends.
 - `DATA.payload`: free-form, whatever the business logic wants;
   `process_data(port_name, packet)` (see "Base class `FBPProcess`") receives
   it already deserialized.
 The reader thread never looks at it.
 - `BARRIER.payload.epoch`: identifies the snapshot round; enough for the
-  initiator (the Chandy-Lamport subsection) to recognize, in a cycle,
+  initiator (see "Chandy-Lamport barrier propagation") to recognize, in a
-  that the marker coming back through its own input port is its own (no need to
+  cycle, that the marker coming back through its own input port is its own (no
-  carry the initiator's identity).
+  need to carry the initiator's identity).
 - `BARRIER.payload.halt`: reuses the same `BARRIER` as an ordered shutdown
-  (the Ordered shutdown subsection) instead of a snapshot.
+  (see "Ordered shutdown") instead of a snapshot.
 - `INTERACT.payload.command`/`args`: an open catalog, extended as needed by
   whichever sections trigger it (`start_snapshot`, `shutdown`, `heartbeat`,
   `checkpoint_saved`, ...). `start_snapshot` and `shutdown` take an optional